SasheVuchkov/near-duplicate-docs/README.md

 ### How to use it

-The easiest way to use the library is by requiring/importing the makeDuplicatesFinder factory callback and using it to create an instance of NearDuplicatesFinder class.
+The easiest way to use the library is by requiring/importing the makeDuplicatesFinder factory callback and using it to create an instance of BaseNearDuplicatesFinder class.

 ```js
 const {makeDuplicatesFinder} = require('near-duplicate-docs');